mosh/Moshine.Foundation/README.md

 # Moshine.Foundation

-Cocoa specific api for iOS, WatchOS and MacOS.
-Partial support for .Net
+Extensions and api for iOS, WatchOS, MacOS and  .Net

+ReachAbility for cocoa
+Base class for writing Web API
+Extension classes for Dates
+ISO8601 support for parsing to dates and back to String, using platform native api.